What to do if your life insurance claim is denied

 • Share your plans: Your beneficiaries should know that you have life insurance, where to find the policy and other paperwork they’ll need, and how to file a claim.

 If your claim is denied, make sure you can prove that there was an error on the insurer’s part before trying to appeal.
-Otherwise, contesting a rejection will not be worth the time or effort.
+Otherwise, contesting a rejection won’t be worth the time or effort.

 References